 Some of the preprocessing edits relate to the Electronic Transmittal Record, known as the ETR.
 This is the first record in any WCPOLS submission.
 To correct ETR errors, please refer to the WCIO's Electronic Transmittal Record Specifications (ETR) located on the WCIO website, Universal Electronic Transmittal section.
 If you use PEEP to create submission files, PEEP creates the ETR for you.
 If you are unsure how to modify the ETR in PEEP, please contact a WCIRB data submission analyst at [email protected].

 Audit edits are applied once a policy passes preprocessing validation and matches to a bureau file number in WCIRB Connect®.
 These edits are more complex than preprocessing edits and may be relational, comparing incoming policy data to prior WCIRB coverage records.

-As of December 1, 2017, the policy audit process will distinguish between two types of edit failures, each of which is handled in a different way:
+The policy audit process distinguishes between two types of edit failures, each of which is handled in a different way:

 Below is the list of policy audit edits: